DK Metcalf, Olympic stars meet at USATF Golden Games; TV, stream info

 So he is very much an unknown aside from his incredible interception return tackle last season.
 Given that, getting close to 10.20 — an NCAA Championships final-worthy time — would be a heck of an accomplishment.

-Elsewhere, potential Olympic Trials previews are most evident in the men’s 800m, women’s 100m and women’s triple jump.
+Elsewhere, potential Olympic Trials previews are most evident in the women’s 100m and women’s triple jump.

 Here are the entry lists.
 Here’s the schedule of events (all times Eastern):